Post-Selection Inference for Generalized Linear Models with Many Controls: Introduction

-This paper attacks the problem of estimation and inference on a regression coefficient of interest in the logistic regression models, when $p\gg n$ is allowed.
+This paper attacks the problem of estimation and inference on a regression coefficient of interest in generalized linear models allowing for the total number of covariates $p$ to be much larger than the sample size $n$.
 Specifically, we construct $\sqrt{n}$-consistent estimators and confidence regions for a parameter of interest $\alpha_0$, which measures the impact of a regressor of interest -- typically a ``policy variable"-- on the regression function.
 Importantly, we show that the estimator is $\sqrt{n}$-consistent and the confidence regions achieve the required asymptotic coverage uniformly over many data-generating processes.
-Moreover, our estimator attains the semi-parametric efficiency for the class of models considered here.
+We discuss the model framework for generalized linear models and then provide estimators to the logistic regression case to illustrate the results.

-It is important to note that our estimation and inferential results are valid \textit{without assuming} the conventional ``separation condition" -- namely, without assuming that all the non-zero coefficients are bounded away from zero.
-Although the separation condition is commonly used and might be appealing in some technometric applications, it is often unrealistic and not credible in econometric, biometric, and other applications of interest, or, even if applicable, it might not lead to accurate approximations to the true finite sample behavior of estimation and inference procedures.
-Our procedures are robust to violation of the separation condition, and, thus, are robust to ``moderate" model selection mistakes, which inevitably occur in this case (the mistakes do occur because it is simply impossible to tell apart the variables with coefficients near zero from the variables with coefficients equal zero).
+It is important to note that our estimation and inferential results are valid \textit{without assuming} the conventional ``separation condition" -- namely, without assuming that all the non-zero coefficients are sufficiently separated from zero.
+Although the separation condition is commonly used and might be appealing in some technometric applications (e.g. signal processing), it is often unrealistic and not credible in econometric, biometric, and many other applications.
+Even if applicable, it might not lead to accurate approximations of the finite sample behavior of estimation and inference procedures.
+Our procedures are robust to violation of the separation condition, and, thus, are robust to moderate model selection mistakes which inevitably occur in many applications (mistakes are very likely to occur when some coefficients are at the range of $O(n^{-1/2})$ which is typically not distinguishable from zero).